 - Statement of Purpose

-A two- to three-page essay describing (1) how your prior education and/or work experience indicate that your vocation already includes, or has a trajectory toward, work in health care (If your vocation does not include a traditional role in health care—e.g., physician, nurse, pharmacist, etc.—then explain how you believe your vocation relates to the health care field.); (2) how you hope the certificate might help you reimagine and/or reengage your work in health care.
+A two- to three-page essay describing (1) how your prior education and/or work experience exhibit your vocation or trajectory toward work in health care.
+If your vocation does not include a traditional role in health care—e.g., physician, nurse, pharmacist, etc.—then explain how you believe your vocation relates to the health care field.; (2) how you hope theological studies at Duke Divinity School might help you reimagine and/or reengage your work in health care.

 Applications must be complete in order to be considered by the Admissions Committee.
 All supporting documents (e.g., transcripts and reference letters not submitted online) must be received by 5:00 p.m.
 EST on the stated deadline date.
 If the application deadline date falls on a weekend, all applications and supporting documents must be received in the Admissions Office by 5:00 p.m.
 EST on the Monday after the deadline date.